thevirtuoso1973/COMP0016-Team26-Project-Site/content/appendices/_index.md

 ## Network Sharing

-We use end-to-end encryption when sharing wellbeing data with others in their network to give the user reassurance that no-one except the desired receiver can read that piece of data.
+We use end-to-end encryption when users share wellbeing data with others in their network, to give the user reassurance that no-one except the desired receiver can read that piece of data.
 This reassurance is useful if, for example, a user suspected a server was (maliciously or otherwise) logging their IP addresses.
-However, we do not do this, and therefore have no personal data stored on the server.
+However, we do not do this (log IP addresses or similar data), and therefore have no personal data stored on the server.
+(Of course, many users may not trust that previous sentence which is why we have e2e encryption in the first place.)

+Furthermore, even if all *data* was unencrypted and stored on the server.
+The *identifiers* we use are random strings generated from that installation[^fingerprint] of NudgeMe.
+This can therefore be treated as pseudonymization.
+However, the mobile client/user themselves are initially the only party that can *re-identify* the data (i.e. reverse the pseudonymization).
+By design, if two users add each other to their network, they can "re-identify" each other, but we (the server) are unable to make that link between the identifier string and an actual person.

+[^fingerprint]: Specifically, after NudgeMe is set up, a keypair is generated
+                and the user's identifier is derived from the public key as a fingerprint.
+Since the initial public key is random, the fingerprint or identifier is essentially random.

 # Development Blog